Tips on How to Protect Your Teeth

-Your body cannot grow more permanent teeth so it is important to protect them.
-So make sure to eat properly, wear a mouth guard if you play sports or grind your teeth, and use care if you get oral piercings.
-Your teeth are strong, but they, and your mouth in general, need protection.
+Your body cannot grow more permanent teeth, so it is important to protect them.
+Make sure to eat properly, wear a mouth guard if you play sports or grind your teeth, and use care if you get oral piercings.
+Your teeth are strong, but they – and your mouth in general – need protection.

 Avoid chewing on hard objects such as ice or even the ends of pencils.
 Not only can this weaken the enamel of your teeth, but it can also put you at risk for breaking or cracking a tooth.
 Your teeth may be strong, but they were really only intended to chew food, so try and break the bad habits of chewing objects that are not edible.

 Back to top

 If you play contact sports, make sure to use a mouth guard to protect your teeth from getting chipped, broken, or knocked out.
 A mouth guard absorbs the force of contact – either from an elbow to the face, or even biting your teeth together.

 If you grind your teeth while you sleep, you can use a mouth guard to keep your enamel from breaking down.
 A dentist or a sporting good store can provide a simple mouth guard for your protection.